Before & After school

 8 & under

-Ability to swim 2 laps non stop 1 of freestyle with rotary breathing, and an additional lap of freestyle.
-Ability to swim 1 lap of backstroke non stop and do a kneeling dive off side of pool.
+Ability to swim 2 laps non-stop 1 of freestyle with rotary breathing, and an additional lap of freestyle.
+Ability to swim 1 lap of backstroke non-stop and do a kneeling dive off the side of the pool.

 9 & 10

-Ability to swim 2 laps non stop of freestyle with rotary breathing.
-Ability to swim 2 laps of backstroke non stop.
+Ability to swim 2 laps non-stop of freestyle with rotary breathing.
+Ability to swim 2 laps of backstroke non-stop.
 Basic knowledge of breaststroke and butterfly.
-Basic forward flip in the water and a standing dive off side of pool.
+Basic forward flip in the water and a standing dive off the side of the pool.

 11 & 12